Skip to main content

 A critical point of understanding is that the Health Insurance Portability and Accountability Act (HIPAA), the primary US law protecting patient health information, offers no protection for the data generated by most direct-to-consumer wellness apps.
 HIPAA’s jurisdiction applies to “covered entities” such as healthcare providers, insurers, and their business associates.

 A wellness app you download from an app store is typically not a covered entity.
-This regulatory vacuum has permitted the growth of a secondary market where personal is a commodity, aggregated and sold by data brokers for marketing, risk assessment, and other commercial purposes.
+This regulatory vacuum has permitted the growth of a secondary market where personal health data is a commodity, aggregated and sold by data brokers for marketing, risk assessment, and other commercial purposes.

-The scientific concern lies in the power of and algorithmic inference.
+The scientific concern lies in the power of data aggregation and algorithmic inference.
 From a systems-biology perspective, the human body is a complex network of interconnected systems.
 Hormonal axes, metabolic pathways, and neurotransmitter systems are in constant communication.

-Seemingly disparate data points collected by ∞ sleep latency, heart rate variability, daily step count, and dietary macros ∞ can be fed into machine learning models.
+Seemingly disparate data points collected by wellness apps ∞ sleep latency, heart rate variability, daily step count, and dietary macros ∞ can be fed into machine learning models.
 These models can deduce higher-order health characteristics with startling accuracy.

 An algorithm can infer an individual’s stress resilience by analyzing HRV, predict the onset of a depressive episode from changes in sleep and activity patterns, or identify the hormonal shifts of perimenopause from cycle length variability and reported symptoms.
 The data you share is more than the sum of its parts; it is the raw material for constructing a predictive model of your future health state, a model to which you have no access or control.